Create a Custom Component

 Check the component status using the Get Custom Components endpoint.
 If the status is finished

-, you can use the component in your pipelines.
+, your component is ready for use in your pipelines.
 Here is a sample code you can use:

 curl --request GET \